open-telemetry/build-tools/semantic-conventions/syntax.md

 - `note`, optional string, longer description.
 It defaults to an empty string.
 - `stability`, required stability level.
 Attributes marked as experimental cannot have stable members.
 - `deprecated`, optional string, similarly to semantic convention and attribute deprecation, marks specific member as deprecated.

-### Constraints

-Allow to define additional requirements on the semantic convention.
-Currently, it supports `any_of` and `include`.

-#### Any Of

-`any_of` accepts a list of sequences.
-Each sequence contains a list of attribute ids that are required.
-`any_of` enforces that all attributes of at least one of the sequences are set.

-#### Include

-`include` accepts a semantic conventions `id`.
-It includes as part of this semantic convention all constraints and required attributes that are not already defined in the current semantic convention.